ICI3D/ICI3D.github.io/futures/README.md

 * edit shadow.md
 * `make up.time`

-This may or may not work depending on editor setup
+to take care of updating and syncing in one step (this may or may not work depending on editor setup).

 The rules for how what is shown in [the schedule](http://www.ici3d.org/futures/) are at the top of [the shadow](http://www.ici3d.org/futures/shadow.html)